Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • concomitant diseases;

-Do not scratch, cut, cauterize, scrape formations.
-The virus spreads to other areas, in addition, pathogenic microbes can get into the wound.
+Do not scratch, cut, burn, or scrape formations.
+The virus spreads to other areas, and pathogenic microbes can get into the wound.

 Surgical methods

 How to get rid of warts on hands?
-This can be done in medical institutions, the procedures are performed using local anesthesia.
-After the material is sent to the laboratory for histological examination.
-This is done to exclude the presence of malignant cells.
-Wart removal is performed by the following methods:
+This can be performed in a medical setting and the procedures are carried out using local anesthesia.
+Afterwards, the material is sent to the laboratory for histological examination.
+This is done to rule out the presence of malignant cells.
+Wart removal is performed using the following methods:

 1. Laser.
 This procedure is painless and expensive.
-Scars, scars are practically invisible, the patient's recovery is fast.
+Scars are practically invisible, and the patient’s recovery occurs quickly.

 2. Surgical excision.
-It is done with a scalpel.
-If the formation is larger than 5 mm, then the doctor sutures.
+It is carried out with a scalpel.
+If the size of the formation is more than 5 mm, then the doctor applies a suture.

-3. A liquid nitrogen.
+3. Liquid nitrogen.
 This method is common, but somewhat painful.
-The effect depends on the qualification of the specialist.
-The downside is mild pain in the site of the remote formation.
-A bubble may appear, which will need to be cauterized with a solution of potassium permanganate.
+The effect depends on the qualifications of the specialist.
+The downside is mild pain in the area of the removed lesion.
+A bubble may appear that will need to be cauterized with a solution of potassium permanganate.

 4. Electrocoagulation.
 It is carried out to remove formations that have a small root.
-The method consists in exposure to high-frequency currents.
+The method involves exposure to high-frequency currents.
 The session is bloodless and painless.

-All surgical methods are recognized as effective and safe.
-Only the doctor should prescribe them anyway, if it is really required.
-In many cases, people get by with the more familiar, simpler ways presented below.
+All surgical methods are found to be effective and safe.
+But a doctor should still prescribe them if it is really required.
+In many cases, people get by with the more familiar, simpler methods presented below.

 Medicines

-You can remove a wart on your hand at home with the help of medicines sold in pharmacies.
-Medicinal formulations should be used carefully and with the permission of a doctor.
+You can remove a wart on your hand at home using medications sold in pharmacies.
+Medicinal compositions should be used carefully and with the permission of a doctor.
 The most effective include the following:

-1. "Super cleaner".
-The preparation with potassium and sodium hydroxide in the composition is tested by many patients.
+1. "Super clean."
+A drug containing potassium and sodium hydroxide has been tested by many patients.
 Do not use it on sensitive skin.

 4. Salicylic acid.
 Used in the treatment of small formations.
 The acid is used in the form of an applicator.

-5. Cryopharm.
-The spray includes a component similar to liquid nitrogen.
-With it, the formation is frozen, as in cryodestruction.
+5. "Cryopharma".
+The spray contains a component similar to liquid nitrogen.
+It freezes the formation, as during cryodestruction.

-6. trichloroacetic acid.
-Papules or plaques are treated with the agent.
-With a chemical reaction, a white coating appears on the formations.
-Over time, plaques disappear.
+6. Trichloroacetic acid.
+The product is used to treat papules or plaques.
+During a chemical reaction, a white coating appears on the formations.
+Over time, the plaques disappear.

 7. Gel "Podofilox".
 They lubricate the affected areas for 3-4 days.

-8. Papillek and Ferezol.
-These compounds are effective in the elimination of vulgar warts.
-Characterized by bactericidal effect.
+8. "Papillek" and "Ferezol".
+These compounds are effective in eliminating vulgar warts.
+Characterized by a bactericidal effect.

-9. Cream "Aldara" (active ingredient - imiquimod).
-It is rubbed into the warts every other night every other day.
+9. Aldara cream (active ingredient - imiquimod).
+It is rubbed into the warts every night every other day.
 The duration of the course is 16 weeks.

-Treatment of warts on the fingers should be supplemented by taking immunomodulating agents and physiotherapy.
+Treatment of warts on the fingers should be supplemented by taking immunomodulatory drugs and physiotherapy.
 Medicines that reduce the activity of the virus help.

 Folk remedies

-Small formations without a deep root can be eliminated on their own.
+Small formations without a deep root can be eliminated independently.
 How to remove warts on hands at home?
-For this, effective remedies and medicinal plants are used.
-You must first consult with a dermatologist.
-Proven recipes include:
+For this purpose, effective remedies and medicinal plants are used.
+You should first consult a dermatologist.
+Proven recipes include the following:

-1. It is useful to lubricate the formations with celandine juice from the leaves that were collected in the spring.
+1. It is useful to lubricate the formations with celandine juice from leaves collected in the spring.
 Procedures must be performed every day.
-It is important to observe safety measures, since the juice is recognized as poisonous.
+It is important to follow safety precautions, since the juice is considered poisonous.

 2. The Kalanchoe leaf must be crushed.
-Painful places are treated with gruel, tied with gauze.
-The tool is kept overnight, procedures are performed every evening.
+Painful areas are treated with gruel and tied with gauze.
+The product is kept overnight, the procedures are performed every evening.

-3. The onion is cut into thin plates, put in a container, poured with vinegar.
+3. The onion is cut into thin slices, placed in a container, and poured with vinegar.
 After 2-3 hours they are applied to the warts.
-Onions must be sealed with adhesive tape.
+The onion must be sealed with adhesive tape.
 Sessions are performed in the evenings.
 The course lasts up to 5 days.

-4. Compresses with bitter wormwood are applied to plaques daily for a week.
-It will take 3 tbsp. l. dried flowers, which are steamed in boiling water (1 cup).
-The tool is used after insisting.
+4. Compresses with wormwood are applied to the plaques daily for a week.
+You will need 3 tbsp. l. dried flowers, which are steamed in boiling water (1 cup).
+The product is used after infusion.

-5. Hot baths are performed on the basis of bedbug grass.
-Boiling water (1 cup) is poured over grass (3 tablespoons).
-After 2 hours, you need to perform filtering, heating to +40 degrees.
+5. Hot baths are made using the herb bugs.
+Pour boiling water (1 glass) over the grass (3 tablespoons).
+After 2 hours, you need to strain and heat to +40 degrees.
 The procedure lasts 10 minutes.

 Prevention